Stacey Campfield: Tenure

-Campfield on the origin and transmission of AIDS
+Signorile interview and aftermath

-In a January 2012 interview with Michelangelo Signorile, Campfield replied to a question on the history of AIDS "most people realize that AIDS came from the homosexual community – it was one guy screwing a monkey, if I recall correctly, and then having sex with men.
-It was an airline pilot, if I recall....
-My understanding is that it is virtually – not completely, but virtually – impossible to contract AIDS through heterosexual sex...very rarely [transmitted]."
-He later quoted the odds of heterosexual vaginal transmission at 1 in 5 million.
+In January 2012, following a reintroduction of the "Don't Say Gay" bill, Campfield was interviewed by Michelangelo Signorile.
+Campfield replied to a question on the history of AIDS: "Most people realize that AIDS came from the homosexual community – it was one guy screwing a monkey, if I recall correctly, and then having sex with men...
+My understanding is that it is virtually – not completely, but virtually – impossible to contract AIDS through heterosexual sex."
+PolitiFact described Campfield's characterization of the origin of AIDS as "Pants on Fire!" false.